 The phrase “This happened and it is bad” is actually two impressions.
 The first—“This happened”—is objective.
 The second—“it is bad”—is subjective.

-You cannot better something if you don’t perceive it as real as it is because you will not be working with reality but with your beliefs (ego).
+You cannot improve something if you don’t perceive it as real as it is.
+Because you will not be working with reality but with your beliefs (ego).
 A completely unscientific approach.

 There is a technique in phenomenology called the epoche.
 Epoche is the exercise to see things for what they are and not for what we want them to be.

 Simply observing what something is, not judging what it is.

 We must constantly train to achieve mastery of perception, think about what the thing is, don’t judge it.

 The next time you are stressed about something practice epoche.